-With the affinity feature disabled, whenever a new TCP connection is received from a client, Load Balancer picks the right server at that moment in time and forwards the packets to it.
-If a subsequent connection comes in from the same client, Load Balancer treats it as an unrelated new connection, and again picks the right server at that moment in time.
+Specifies that when a new TCP connection is received from a client, Load Balancer will choose the server at that moment in time, and forwards the packets to it.
+If a subsequent connection comes in from the same client, Load Balancer treats this connection as an unrelated, new connection and choose an appropriate server at that moment.